compulim/iter-fest/README.md

 In this package, we are porting majority of `Array.prototype.*` functions to work with iterables.
 We also added some utility functions to assist iterable, iterator, and generator.

+Iterables can contains infinite number of items, please use this package responsibly.

 ## How to use

 ```sh